FAQs

 The Masterplan

-When will the O2 Centre close?
+• When will the O2 Centre close?

-Why is this a car-free development?
+• Why is this a car-free development?

 A car-free development is a requirement set by Camden Council and the Greater London Authority for all major schemes in well-connected parts of London.
 However, there will still be some parking for blue badge holders and service vehicles.

-How tall are the buildings going to be?
+• How tall are the buildings going to be?

 The buildings in the Masterplan as consented by Camden Council range from 3 to 15 storeys, and the height and location of these buildings are designed to balance sunlight, site levels, and the need for new homes, public spaces, and community amenities.
 Taller buildings are placed in the northern areas to ensure there is plenty of sunlight for the courtyards and public spaces throughout the year.
 By including taller buildings, we’re able to ensure that 50% of the site is delivered as green public space, as well as delivering affordable workspace, a health centre, community amenities, transport upgrades, and much-needed housing.

-Due to significant changes to building and fire safety standards, we’re proposing one-to-two additional floors across most of the buildings in Phase One.
-More information is available in the ‘Phase One Changes’ sections on this website.
+Due to significant changes to building and fire safety standards, we’re proposing one-to-two additional floors across most of the buildings in Phase One

-How big is this site?
+• How big is this site?

 The site is approximately 5.77 hectares – it extends from Finchley Road and the O2 Shopping Centre to West End Lane.
 It is also one of the most well-connected sites in terms of transport infrastructure, making it the best place to deliver the new homes that Camden and London need.

-When can I rent or buy a flat?
+• When can I rent or buy a flat?

-The first phase of construction, which will be delivered on part of the car park and Homebase, will see the delivery of new rental homes, including affordable homes, new commercial space, a community centre, and a central square with a community garden.
+The first phase of construction, which will be delivered on part of the car park and Homebase, will see the delivery of new rental homes, including affordable homes, new commercial space, community space, and a central square with a community garden.
 Whilst we hope to begin works on Phase One soon, we will not be in a position to confirm rental prices for a number of years yet.

 There will be no homes for sale in the first phase: any homes for sale would be delivered in later phases.